 - They are mostly plotted using line graphs or line charts.

-- To answer why we need time series we need to know the vast area where they are implemented and this list will quite large as prediction is becoming one of the major influencing factors for the organizations to garnish their consumers.
+- To answer why we need time series, we need to know the vast area where they are implemented.
+This list will be extensive as prediction is becoming a major influencing factor for organizations to garnish their consumers.

-- It has its fundamentals in statistics and probability and hence it is widely employed by statisticians.
+- It has its fundamentals in statistics and probability, so statisticians widely employ it.

-- It is also employed for the digital signal process where often we see time as one of the independent variables.
+- It is also helpful for the digital signal processor, where we often see time as one of the independent variables.

 - Pattern recognition basing one of some predefined characteristics is one of the applications where it has identified its presence.
-Also, time series is vastly employed by mathematicians, in the study of econometrics.
+Also, time series is vastly helpful for mathematicians in econometrics.

-- It has founded its application in earthquake detection, estimating impacted areas during the prediction of natural calamities, and also in understanding the weather patterns over a period.
+- It has founded its application in earthquake detection, estimating impacted areas during the prediction of natural calamities, and understanding weather patterns over time.

-- Apart from the above-mentioned fields it also has found its application in astronomy, control engineering, electromagnetics.
-Thus time series analysis has become one of the staples for science and engineering technological fields.
+- Apart from the abovementioned fields, it also has found its application in astronomy, control engineering, and electromagnetics.
+Thus, time series analysis has become one of the staples for science and engineering technological fields.

 Importance of Time Series

-- It is used by many organizations to forecast their business profit or loss trends and thus important business decisions can be taken for development.
+- It is helpful for many organizations to forecast their business profit or loss trends.
+Thus essential business decisions can facilitate development.

-- It is used to compare the present trend with the past trend that has already happened so the future trend can be estimated and prepared.
+- It is helpful to compare the present trend with the past trend that has already happened so the future trend can be estimated and prepared.

 - The cycle variations over a period using time series will allow us to understand the business cycle quite effectively.

-- It is used to understand the correlated seasonal trends of the data.
+- It is helpful to understand the correlated seasonal trends of the data.

-- It is also used in the quality control process where the quality trend is predicated over time.
+- It is also helpful in the quality control process to predicate the quality trend over time.

-- If we receive the complex signal pattern for it then we can apply some transformations such as Fourier analysis to denoise the graph and break the complex pattern into a series of simpler patterns and hence a better understanding can be achieved.
+- Suppose we receive the complex signal pattern for it.
+In that case, we can apply transformations, such as Fourier analysis, to denoise the graph and break the complex pattern into simpler patterns.
+Hence, a better understanding can be achieved.

-Thus we can see that time series is the dataset that has patterns with significant impact over the time frame.
-These patterns may or may not be repeated multiple times.
-This article gives answers to the most voted question “how can we better get the idea or predict the future” so that we can be prepared.
-This pattern can be seasonal or stationary or correlated.
+Thus we can see that time series is the dataset with patterns with significant impact over time.
+These patterns may or may not repeat multiple times.
+This article answers the most voted question, “How can we get better the idea or predict the future?” so that we can be prepared.
+This pattern can be seasonal or stationary, or correlated.

-This is a guide to What is Time Series?
-Here we discuss the introduction, why we need time series? and importance respectively.
+This article is a guide to What is Time Series?
+Here we discuss the introduction and the need for time series.
 You may also have a look at the following articles to learn more –